Cooperative Agreement Funding for Indoor Air Quality

 Kansas State University, Manhattan, Kansas

 The Conference of Radiation Control Program Directors (CRCPD) is a professional organization dedicated to radiation protection.
-CRCDP will collaborate with EPA to provide nationwide assistance to state, tribal and local government officials to reduce the American public’s exposure to elevated radon in homes and other buildings and will highlight program success .
-Specifically, the project will assure that technical assistance, tools and information provided by states and tribes are based on the most current science available, and increase collaboration among organizations to raise radon awareness and reduce risks through mitigation of existing buildings and building new structures radon resistant.
+CRCPD will collaborate with EPA to provide nationwide assistance to state, tribal, and local government officials in order to reduce the public’s exposure to radon in homes and other buildings.
+The project will assure that technical assistance, tools, and information provided by states and tribes are based on the most current science and best practices available.
+CRCPD will also work to increase collaboration among organizations to raise radon awareness and reduce risks through the mitigation of existing buildings and in building new structures that are radon-resistant.

 American Lung Association, Washington, DC